RIKEN-RCCS/lens3/doc/design.md

     14. waitUnlock (); return;

   + MinIO initialization
-    --If the Storage Zone Table (V) mode is set at startup Initialize MinIO when you start MinIO.
+    --If the Storage Pool Table (V) mode is set at startup Initialize MinIO when you start MinIO.
       --mode: "initial" / "ready" / "error: reason" --For "initial", proceed to the next section.